 White baneberry bears the botanical name, Actaea pachypoda.
 The alternate scientific name, Actaea alba is easier to remember, since the species name, alba means "white."
 The plant is an herbaceous perennial and belongs to the buttercup family.

 One of the plant's outstanding features is its berries, which are white with what appear to be black (but are actually deep purple) "pupils"; thus the alternate common name of "doll's eyes."
 These unique berries are supported on stems that are an attractive deep-pink.

 The plant becomes about 2 feet tall, with a slightly greater spread.
 It puts out white flowers in clusters in May or June.
 Its leaves are compound.

 Indigenous to eastern North America, white baneberry is listed for planting zones 3 to 8.
 Plant it in partial shade to full shade and in a soil fertilized with compost.
 White baneberry prefers soil that is evenly moist (moderately damp but well-drained).

 Similar Plants, Name Origins

 Don't confuse black cohosh with blue cohosh (Caulophyllum thalictroides), which is not an Actaea.
-But blue cohosh is native to the same region, is another shade perennial with compound leaves, and is another berry producer.
-You guessed it: it bears blue berries.
-Its specific epithet, thalictroides means "like Thalictrum," an allusion to its resemblance to meadow rue.
+But blue cohosh is native to the same region, is another shade perennial with compound leaves, and is another berry producer: It has poisonous, blue berries.
+Its species name, thalictroides, means "like Thalictrum," an allusion to its resemblance to meadow rue.
 Unlike the baneberries, which are part of the buttercup family, blue cohosh belongs to the barberry family, as does the Mayapple plant.

-The name, "cohosh" is thought to be of Algonquian origin, thus it shouldn't be a total surprise that an alternate common name for blue cohosh is "papoose root" and that black cohosh is alternatively referred to as "squaw root."
+The name, "cohosh," is thought to be of Algonquian origin; an alternate common name for blue cohosh is "papoose root," while black cohosh is alternatively referred to as "squaw root."